clineamb/gulp-s3-upload/Readme.md

     });
 ```

-#### uploadNewFilesOnly

-Type: `boolean`

-Set `uploadNewFilesOnly: true` if you only want to upload new files and not
-overwrite existing ones.

 #### manualContentEncoding

 **NOTE**: It is preferred you use the maps.ParamsName method to define and map specific Content Encoding values to files.
 If you set both `maps.ContentEncoding` and `manualContentEncoding`, `manualContentEncoding` will take priority.